1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 Retrieving the source IP of a request

-, which will contain the source IPs accumulated during each redirection.
-This header will therefore contain the original IP address of the client last, allowing the real visitor to be identified.
+Thus, to retrieve the real source IP of the visitor in these cases, you need to consult an HTTP header named X-Forwarded-For, which will contain the source IPs accumulated during each redirection.
+This header will therefore contain last the original IP address of the client, allowing the real visitor to be identified.

 - 83.166.133.15